12 Lessons Learned from Traveling to 25 Countries Before 25

 This quote is everything!

-There is really no point in travelling if you are not open to new experiences.
+There is really no point in traveling if you are not open to new experiences.

 Travel sometimes requires sacrifice